federgraph/fleetrace-help-en/doc/doc-msg-map.md

 The primary application object (BO) is recreated and destroyed after the method call (Calc).
 This is a typical case in a web application.
 But it is also the case with a stateless Test/Calc server.
-- **B7 Calc Statefull** - A multi line message sent via an internal connection to Input B.
+- **B7 Calc Stateful** - A multi line message sent via an internal connection to Input B.
 Contains a request of a report.
 The BO is not recreated; the status of the BO is maintained.
 - **B8 Event Type ID** - marks an internal connection with the Event-Type-ID.